 The file utility is quite useful; it almost always recognizes a file type, including PCL, PostScript, PDF, and text in various formats.
 It also excels at image formats, so you’ll know in a moment if your print job is TIFF for instance.

-The cygwin utilities run on in a DOS command window.
-There is no graphic interface that we’re aware of.
+The Cygwin utilities run on in a DOS command window.
+We are not aware of a graphic interface.

-PCL is a widely used format produced by software from many vendors, and the variety you can find in PCL is huge.
+PCL is a widely used format produced by software from many vendors, and the variety you can find in PCL is vast.
 Staggering.
 However, we can offer these considerations.